 Image formats

-Images are typically always exported into TIFF format, since that is the image exchange format.
+Images are typically exported into TIFF format, since that is the image exchange format.
 However, several other formats are available.
 These should be used carefully, since conversions can be imperfect, and they will always take additional time.
 The image formats that are available are as follows:

 - tif